 Fire over Mountain

 The best way to proceed is to stay alert, cautious, reserved and respectful of others that you meet.
 Follow your instincts and avoid the cultivation of unnecessary emotional attachments.

 Wind over Wind

 Gently overcome any impasses that are in your way.
-Be consistent and have well defined goals to focus on.
-This way changes will have a long-term and far-reaching effects.
+Be consistent and have well-defined goals to focus on.
+This way changes will have long-term and far-reaching effects.

 Hexagram 58 Tui—The Joyous

 To make life better we must have this or must do that, but the material gains do not bring lasting joy as there will always be something else to have or do.
 I Ching says that to be fulfilled we need to devote ourselves to the principles of humility, detachment, modesty and acceptance.

 Hexagram 59 Huan—Dispersal

 Be like a warm spring wind that blows gently but with great persistence over the winter ice, gradually melting it and allowing the river to flow freely again.